dcgc/dcgc.io/ue.md

 If Directional light is stationary cannot move but can change lightness, color during the game.
 If Directional light is movable, it can move and change other properties during the game.

+Intensity of the light changes the intensity (amount/brightness) of the light.
+Color Picket gives the color for the light.
+Source Angle and Source Soft Angle determines how soft the edges of the light will be.
+This is to create the effect of hard and soft shadows when casting light into an object and/or scene.
+The higher the volume, the softer the lights.
+It uses the Ray Tracing functionality for this.

+Temperature (enable/tick the box): it changes the color of the light (warm/cold light).

+Affects the World is an option to enable/disable the light (effect in the level).

+Cast Shadows is an option to disable/enable shadows created from the light (can be used for performance saving).

+Indirect Lighting Intensity: reflected lights that can light an object in a level.

+Volumetric Scattering Intensity - it is lighting related with fog.

+Pointlight/Spotlight Properties:
+Radius:
+  Attenuation Radius: Sets the reach of the light and defines what objects it will affect; serves as the outer bounds when calculating the falloff of the light.
+  Source Radius: simulates the size of the light source.
+  Soft Source Radius: you can set how full/gradient your light is (inside of what you set for source radius).
+  Source Length: gives elongated or tube-like reflective shape, as if the light were coming form a fluorescent light fixture.

+Spotlight Properties:
+Light cones:
+  Spotlight emits light from a single point in a cone shape.
+Users are given two cones to shape the light - the Inner Cone Angle and Outer Cone Angle.
+  Set the outer cone angle greater than the inner cone angle to create a soft-edged spotlight.
+Set the inner cone agle greater than the outer to create a hard-edged spotlight.
+  With inner light, you set the strong/real light size.
+With outer light, you set the dimmer light / fallout portion light size.
+  This effect is done on real spotlights with the barn doors (visors/flaps) on the sides of the light.

+Rectlight/Spotlight Properties:
+  Source Width/Height: size of light.
+  Barn Door Angle: the angle of the visors on the spotlight/rectlight.
+  Barn Door Lenght: the size of the visors on the spotlight/rectlight.
+  Source texture: it is to cast the light with a filter (texture).

+Skylight Properties:

+  Atmospheric Fog Actor:
+  Sky Sphere Actor:

 Unreal Engine is the program to run games,
 Unreal Editor is the application to create games with Unreal Engine, that play with Unreal Engine.
 Play button uses Unreal Engine.